mgruner/deepl-api-py/README.md

 ## Not Implemented

 - Support for the [(beta) document translation endpoint](https://www.deepl.com/docs-api/translating-documents/).
-- Support for the [XML handling flags](https://www.deepl.com/docs-api/translating-text/) in the translation endpoint.
+- Support for advanced parameters of [Handling XML](https://www.deepl.com/docs-api/handling-xml/) in the translation endpoint (outline_detection, splitting_tags, non_splitting_tags, ignore_tags).

 ## See Also